workgroupengineering/Documentation/tutorials/music-store-app/README.md

 Avalonia is suited to these "Pixel Perfect" style apps, providing the advantage of native code and speed.

-If you are already familiar with MVVM you may wish to skip this next section, if your new to Avalonia read on.
+If you are already familiar with MVVM you may wish to skip this next section, if you're new to Avalonia read on.

 ### Model View ViewModel